National Bolshevik Party: 1992–2000: origins and early years

-Arrest of Eduard Limonov (2001–2003)
+2001–2003: arrest of Eduard Limonov

 Limonov and some National Bolsheviks were jailed in April 2001 on charges of terrorism, the forced overthrow of the constitutional order, and the illegal purchase of weapons.
 Based on an article published in Limonka under Limonov's byline, the government accused Limonov of planning to start an armed insurgency in Kazakhstan.

-After the arrest of the leader, members of the party started activities (including direct action stunts) against Putin's government.
-In 2002, members of the NBP participated in a common demonstration of far-left forces in a Moscow a demonstration called Anticapitalism-2002.
-National Bolsheviks clashed with riot police.
+After Limonov's arrest, party members started activities (including direct action stunts) against Putin's government.
+In 2002, NBP members participated in Anticapitalism 2002, a demonstration of far-left forces in Moscow.
+National Bolsheviks clashed with OMON.
 In 2003, Limonov was released from Lefortovo Prison.